Many things matter about a neighborhood, but the first thing most people notice

 neighborhood revealed by analysis is that the per capita income of

-that the W 63rd St / S Halsted St neighborhood has more single mother
+W 63rd St / S Halsted St neighborhood unfortunately have the distinction of having,

 Notable & Unique: Car Ownership

-the W 63rd St / S Halsted St neighborhood have a highly unusual car ownership.
+three.
+But households in the W 63rd St / S Halsted St neighborhood buck

 all.
 This is more carless households than NeighborhoodScout found in